skamal23/ReviewerExtractor/codeV2/README.md

 **What the User needs:**
 The user needs an ADS API Access Token (can be found here:  https://ui.adsabs.harvard.edu/help/api/), which searches the input into ADS.
 Other libraries needed include: nltk and pandas version 1.5.

+Please look at the [Jupyter Notebook v1 of the code](https://github.com/ninoc/ReviewerExtractor/blob/main/codeV1/ExpertiseFinder_Tutorial.ipynb) to learn about all the possible keywords.

 **Current files:**